KaijuFlambeauxCorps/kaiju-flambeaux-framework/README.md

 # Kaiju Flambeaux Corps lightsuits

-MIT-licenced goodness for bootstrapping your radio-synchronised LED project.
+GPLv2-licenced goodness for bootstrapping your radio-synchronised LED project.
 Includes the patterns displayed in the [2015 Chewbacchus parade][1].

 **Note for parade krewe members**: This is *not* the program we will be running in Chewbacchus 2016!
 This is the open-source framework for LED control which that project uses, and contains the 2015 patterns as an example of implementation.